mufty/mrp_vehicle/README.md

 setr game_enableFlyThroughWindscreen true
 ensure mrp_vehicle

-hold ALT while in vehicle as a driver
+hold ALT while in vehicle

+/flip to flip vehicle that's on the roof

 # config
 config.fuelConsumption.lPer100Km is based on vehicle class of which there is 21 and each class can have different consumption per km set.